survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Given there's no official way to rename packages, deprecation can be useful.
 You can publish the package under a new name and let the users know of the new name in your deprecation message.

-There is a heavier duty option known as [npm unpublish](https://docs.npmjs.com/cli/unpublish).
+There is a heavier duty option in the form of [npm unpublish](https://docs.npmjs.com/cli/unpublish).
 Using `npm unpublish` you can literally pull a package out of the registry.
 Given this can be potentially dangerous and break code for a lot of people, it has been [restricted to versions that are less than 24 hours old](http://blog.npmjs.org/post/141905368000/changes-to-npms-unpublish-policy).
 Most likely you don't need the feature at all, but it is good to know it exists.

 ## Conclusion